 Another flaw with “A Hit is a Hit” is the fact that we’re forced to listen to some truly terrible music.
-Adriana’s recording sessions with Visiting Day are funny—Chris beats up the lead singer with his own guitar—but the band blows.
-Visiting Day, formerly a heavy metal group called Defiler, is a moody alt-rock band with a lead singer who specializes in emo over-emoting.
-Their featured songs in the episode are awful and so is their demo tape.
+Adriana’s recording sessions with the amateur outfit, Visiting Day, are funny—Chris beats up the lead singer with his own guitar—but the band blows.
 “A hit is a hit, and that’s not a hit,” says Hesh.

 If anything, this plot serves to give Adriana some character development.
 As I’ve mentioned elsewhere, this late-season block of standalone episodes has taken ample time to develop several characters, like Chris, Melfi, Junior and Artie Bucco.
 “A Hit is a Hit” spends some time with both Adriana and Hesh, but our time with them is somewhat boring and unimportant.

-Massive Genius only wants a piece of Adriana’s ass and Chris knows this.
-When he tries to tell her the truth, she storms out.
-Far down the road—like season five—Adriana will become one of the best characters on the show.
+Massive Genius only wants a piece of Adriana’s ass and Chris knows it.
+When he tries to tell Adriana the truth, she storms out.
+Far down the road—season five—Adriana will become one of the best characters on the show.
 Here in season one, she is already a good character, but her plotline in this episode can’t help but feel a bit disconnected and pointless.
 Hesh, meanwhile, is someone who just naturally comes across as boring.

 Massive Genius, thankfully, doesn’t show up ever again.
 He talks with Hesh and Tony over the phone, threatens to sue and we never hear how it all turns out.
 It’s another way in which this episode can feel a bit pointless.
 In the end, the story merely served as a metaphor to show how the times have changed—old school to new school, gangsters to gangstas, leg-breaking to litigation.

 Tony, meanwhile, spends the episode awkwardly sorta-befriending his neighbor, Dr. Bruce Cusamano.
-Cooze, as Tony calls him, is the family physician who recommended Dr. Melfi to Tony before the series started.
+Cooze, as Tony calls him, is the family physician.
+He recommended Dr. Melfi to Tony before the series started.

-While a little better written than Massive Genius and his entourage, Cooze and his buddies and their wives are still your stereotypical rich white suburban homeowners.
-A scene where Carmela sits among the housewives and one of them says “We don’t play the stock market, we win”, followed by laughter, doesn’t even feel like The Sopranos.
+While a little better written than Massive Genius and his entourage, Cooze’s buddies and their wives are still your stereotypically rich, white, suburban homeowners.
+A scene where Carmela sits among the housewives and one of them says “We don’t play the stock market, we win,” followed by laughter, doesn’t even feel like The Sopranos.

 The ending of the episode mostly makes up for it—not everything, of course, but some of it.
 A humorous note, in which Tony plays a mischievous prank on the next-door neighbors—Tony wrapping up a box filled with sand and telling the Cusamanos to hang onto the mysterious package for a little bit.

-“A Hit is a Hit” receives the grade it does because it tells two rather unimportant stories that will have no bearing on anything whatsoever and those stories happen to be a little dry.
+“A Hit is a Hit” receives the grade it does because it tells two rather unimportant, dry stories that will have no bearing on anything whatsoever.
 You can look at it as a necessary calm before the storm, with the final three episodes of the season all being highlights.
 Or you can look at it as the show trying to expand its world and largely failing.

 Would I rather watch “A Hit is a Hit” or This is Us?
 Sopranos all the way, baby.
 But would I rather watch “A Hit is a Hit” or basically any other Sopranos episode?
 You see what I mean.

-- David Chase and The Sopranos also has an anti-capitalist agenda at times (the series finale is called “Made in America”, after all).
-It’s on display here as we see Cooze and his buds talking about insider trading tips, which is illegal of course.
-Hypocritically, they don’t let Tony in on the action.
+- David Chase and The Sopranos also has an anti-capitalist agenda at times (the series finale is called “Made in America,” after all).
+It’s on display here as we see Cooze and his buds talking about insider trading tips, and, hypocritically, not letting Tony in on the action.

 - The episode also delves into Italian pride conversations once again, with Chris and Adriana listing off great Italian singers and a dinner scene between Melfi and the Cusamanos where the topic of gangsters is brought up.